phrase/react-intl-phraseapp/README.md

 ```

 You can find the Project-ID in the Project overview in the PhraseApp Translation Center.
+You can find the Account-ID in the Organization page in the PhraseApp Translation Center.

 If this does not work for you, you can also integrate the [JavaScript snippet manually](https://help.phrase.com/help/integrate-in-context-editor-into-any-web-framework).